 2019 Minimum Wage Official Posters for the Workplace

 |Official Minimum Wage Bulletin||English||Spanish||Chinese||Hindi|

 - Covered employees include anyone who performs two hours or more of work per week in Santa Clara.

 - Covered employees are entitled to these rights regardless of immigration status.

 Who do I contact if I am not receiving the current minimum rate per hour?

 The City of Santa Clara contracts with the City of San Jose for enforcement of its minimum wage ordinance.
-If you believe you or someone else is not receiving the current minimum wage rate per hour, contact the City of San Jose's Office of Equality Assurance:
+If you believe you or someone else is not receiving the current minimum wage rate per hour, contact the City of San Jose's Office of Equality Assurance.

-In-person or mail: Office of Equality Assurance
+Office of Equality Assurance

 200 East Santa Clara Street, Fifth Floor